-If (like us!) you’re concerned about what we are doing to our beautiful planet and sustainable travel is important to you, let’s go through our top tips to reduce the environmental impact of your honeymoon.
+If (like us!) you’re concerned about what we are doing to our beautiful planet and sustainable travel is important to you, let’s go through our top tips for an eco friendly honeymoon.
+Let us help you reduce the environmental impact of your trip!

 Keep it local and make it worthwhile!

-So while we don’t mean going to the hotel down the road, going to destinations near your own country can save on air travel pollution.
+Ok so we don’t think you have to stick with a staycation to have an eco friendly honeymoon.
+However, going to destinations near your own country can save on air travel pollution.
 Live in Europe?
 Then consider one of the enchanting European or Middle East destinations.
 Live in Australia?
 The incredible destinations of Asia and the Pacific islands are (kinda!) right there.
 In the USA or Canada?
 The Caribbean and Central America are outstanding (you get the picture)!

 Of course, many couples want to visit a new exotic destination in a faraway land, so if your dream destination is across the other side of the world, make it count and go for a longer period and maybe even take in another destination to make your honeymoon a multi-centre vacation.

-There is no sugar-coating things, air travel is one of the worst instigators of the climate crisis!
-But we don’t want your honeymoon, this once-in-a-lifetime bucket list trip, to be racked with guilt!
-There are things you can do.
+There are no sugar-coating things.
+Air travel is one of the worst instigators of the climate crisis!
+But we don’t want your honeymoon, this once-in-a-lifetime bucket list trip, to be racked with guilt.
+There are things you can do to make an eco friendly honeymoon with air travel.
 Consider an economy class or premium economy ticket over business or first class.
-Choose to fly direct where possible and consider choosing a company to carbon offset your flights.
+Choose to fly directly where possible and consider choosing a company to carbon offset your flights.

 One of our favourite ways to support the environment is by planting native trees in your country.
 Some of our favourites are TreeSisters (Global), Wolfgang Reforest (Ireland), Trees for Life (Scotland), Woodland Trust (England) and Reforest Now (Australia).